 - If you opt to construct an in-ground fire pit, it must be lined with a non-combustible material such as heavy gauge metal or brick and mortar.

-- Always create a border around your fire pit if any flaming material ends outside the burning area.
+- Always create a border around your fire pit if flaming material ends outside the burning area.
 This border should be made of sand or gravel, at the very least.
 You can build a patio around the fire pit out of paving stones if you want to get fancy.
-To keep your fire pit within recreational sizing requirements, don’t build an open fire that’s bigger than 3 feet in diameter and 2 feet in height.
+To keep your fire pit within recreational sizing requirements, don’t build an open fire bigger than 3 feet in diameter and 2 feet in height.

-- Removing any combustible debris from surrounding the fire pit area is one of the most critical things you can do while preparing your fire pit area.
+- Removing combustible debris from surrounding the fire pit area is one of the most critical things you can do while preparing your fire pit area.
 Remove any debris, brush, leaves, or pine needles.
 You can collect it and use it as a starter or kindling in your fire to get things rolling.